CFC-HeroCall/herocall/README.md

 ### What's the problem?

 There is a lack of information and knowledge in underdeveloped areas.
 This knowledge is abundant and easily accesible in other parts of the world.
-Any issues that these people faced are more likely to be overcomed succesfully.
+Any issues that these people faced are more likely to be overcome succesfully.
 However, people with no knowledge have less means to solve issues.
-This is really unfair, as it means that the people in more need are the one that less issues are going to solve.
+This is really unfair, as it means that the people in greater need are the ones with less chance to fix their issues.

 ### The idea

 HeroCall aims to bridge this gap.
-It will connect people that has knowledge with people that needs this knowledge.
-Potentially, it is a means of solving any issue that anyone can have.
+It will connect people that have knowledge with people that need it.
+Potentially, it is a means of solving any issues anyone has.
 It will be a web-based platform.
 The fact that it is a website makes it highly accesible.
 People only need a device with a browser and internet connection.
 This actually means that really basic hardware is needed, which helps bridge any technological gap.
-This was the most hardware-basic way the team came up in order to reach as many people as possible.
+This was the lowest hardware requirement level the team came up with in order to reach as many people as possible.

 ## Demo video